Machi Picchu. Inca Trail trek 4 days

 Cusco Peru, the start point of the Inca Trail

-This article is about the four-day trek, but you can choose from a variety of organized tours, from the Inca Trail 2 days up to around a week.
+This article is about the four-day trek, but you can choose from a variety of organized tour durations from two days up to around a week.

 The Inca Trail hike to Machu Picchu is part of the 23,000 kilometers (approx. 14,000 miles) of roads built by the Incas in South America.